oscal-compass/compliance-trestle/CONTRIBUTING.md

 ### Merge approval

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
-A change requires LGTMs from two of the maintainers of each component affected.
+A change requires LGTMs from one of the maintainers of each component affected.

 For a list of the maintainers, see the [MAINTAINERS.md](MAINTAINERS.md) page.